-That particular commodity is the very characteristic necessary to be the next president and should be the primary discriminator for our choice of Republican nominee.
+The particular commodity that prevents such stalemates is necessary to the survival of a republic and is the very characteristic necessary to be the next president and should be the primary discriminator for our choice of next Republican nominee.

 That characteristic is leadership.
 Without the ability to lead, there is no possibility of programs or policies being implemented, no reform actions being initiated or followed through to success.

 Leaders are out front, they are the face and the brand of the effort.
 It has been said that leaders are leaders because they have followers – but the mark of a leader is to have people over whom he has no direct control do things due to his influence and his ability to so people how the policies are correct and effective.

 “Management is doing things right; leadership is doing the right things.”

 America cannot be “managed”.
 As Drucker pointed out, management is about doing things right – tactical actions conducted with some degree of precision, leadership is about having the vision to know and do the “right” things.
 America is as much a state of mind as it is a country and it requires people of who understand the “right” vision is the one compatible with the ideals set forth in the Constitution and the Declaration of Independence.
 Even people who have not even read these documents understand “Life, Liberty and the Pursuit of Happiness”.

 It is no small matter, the inroads that the “progressives” have made in the last 150 years in attempting to convert America to a social democracy.
 There is no doubt that at least some of their support for open borders and unfettered immigration is the idea that somehow they can dilute the spirit of independence that America represents – but people come to America to escape collectivism, tyrannical statism and the personal destruction it leaves in its wake.